-Some kind but rather straight-talking friends have suggested that my indulgence in abstract thinking renders me so “heavenly minded as to be no earthly good” – that abstractions may sound fine philosophically but leave my readers none the wiser concerning what to do.
+Some kind but rather straight-talking friends of mine have suggested that my indulgence in abstract thinking renders me so “heavenly minded as to be no earthly good”.
+What they mean is that my abstractions may be entirely sound philosophically but they leave my readers at a loss as to what they might actually do in response.
 Occasionally, I feel moved to correct the imbalance, if only occasionally!
-In my last post, I explained some of what a person who is helping to activate a purposeful enterprise “thinks like” through a story called, “Same Old, Same Old at the Imagination Buffet.”
+In my last post, through a story I suggested some of what a person who is helping to activate a purposeful enterprise “thinks like”.
 So, with the “practical” in mind, I want to introduce you to, “integrative thinking,” It’s not a new concept, but it’s an example of a way of thinking that will be common at purposeful enterprises.
 Now, let me be clear – I want to share this as an example of how you might think, not to tell you what to think!

 In an article he wrote in the Harvard Business Review entitled “How Successful Leaders Think,” Roger Martin, the former dean of the Rotman School of Management, outlined a single way of thinking that he discovered was shared by a wide variety of successful leaders he had interviewed over a six year period.
 He called it, “integrative thinking,” which is essentially the ability of a person to hold two seemingly opposed ideas in tension, and then, rather than selecting one or the other, to come up with a new alternative.
 This way of thinking will be more important in business, as complexity grows and a penchant for handling ambiguity becomes a core skill for all of us.

-If you’ve had a chance to read the story from my from the last post, you met Andy, who, after a long courtship, had joined a new company to help grow a new business he was excited about.
+In the previous story, you met Andy, who, after a long courtship, had joined a new company to help grow a new business he was excited about.
 But soon after he arrived, he started to get the sinking feeling that his thinking about the business didn’t match his peers.
 And if a simple difference of opinion was not enough to make him feel unsettled, he thought that the leadership team was not doing its part to really live up to the very brand promise that had helped to bring him in.
 It all came to a head during his first involvement at the team’s yearly strategy session.
 The thinking at the strategy session seemed weak and off-purpose – so much so that Andy became convinced that he needed to tell his boss, the CEO, what he thought.
 It all came to a head when, heading to lunch, she asked him how he thought the morning session had gone…

 If we probe under the surface of Andy’s story, there are things we can learn.
 Andy recognized that a management team he respected was aligned on a way of thinking, and an expression of strategy, with which he disagreed.
 As the months went on, he became more and more certain that his perception was valid, which of course confronted him with a choice.
 When it was clear that a fundamental difference of thinking existed, he could have either chosen to:

-- live in the tension (a third, more complex option), recognizing that, “perhaps I’m in this role precisely because I don’t think like everybody else and reinforce group norms, and maybe I can be a change agent to make this place better?”
+- live in the tension, recognizing that, “perhaps I’m in this role precisely because I don’t think like everybody else and reinforce group norms, and maybe I can be a change agent to make this place better?”

 For many of us, the underlying feeling that unites all three options – the feeling that we do not fit in – offers two very different kinds of invitation.
 We can, on the one hand, conclude that we really don’t belong, that the simple priorities of our colleagues leave us at odds with the culture, so it might just be best for us to make our positive impact elsewhere.
-On the other, the rub can serve as an opportunity for us to bring something new into the mix where we are.
+On the other hand, the feeling of not belonging could be in invitation and opportunity for us to courageously bring something new into the mix where we are.

 Without those essential ingredients, the kind of change that leads to the expression of a true purpose just won’t ever emerge.
 To transcend mere delivery of shareholder value by instead living out a more meaningful and beneficial purpose will always be harder than to simply generate profit growth and therefore look only for an economic justification for every decision.
 Purposeful enterprises will be forged by people who have enough strength of character to handle the tension created by multiple objectives (attending to shareholder investment while also limiting environmental cost, for example) and competing ideas.
 The best and most compelling leaders, when faced with that tension, will not resort to “standing above” their colleagues, making shrill demands and decrees, but will rather come alongside them with humility and courage, steering the group toward a better way, together.